Facing GOP backlash, McCarthy labors to shore up votes for debt deal in time to prevent US default

 A default would almost certainly harm the U.S. economy and spill around the globe, as the world's reliance on the stability of the American dollar and the country's leadership fell into question.

-Associated Press writers Stephen Groves, Kevin Freking, Seung Min Kim, Darlene Superville, Mary Clare Jalonick and Farnoush Amiri contributed to this report.
+Associated Press writers Aamer Madhani, Seung Min Kim, Farnoush Amiri, Darlene Superville and Mary Clare Jalonick contributed to this report.

 Credit: AP